ralphpd-benjaminyb/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, identify the most important tasks and prioritize them.
 Then, create a plan with deadlines and milestones for each task.
 By staying organized and following a structured plan, you can avoid distractions and ensure that your projects are completed on time.

 Additionally, it is important to learn new skills and adapt to new technologies.
 The programming industry is constantly evolving, so it' s crucial to stay up-to-date with the latest trends and tools.
 Practice regularly and challenge yourself to try new things.
 You can also join online communities and attend programming events to connect with other developers and learn from their experiences.

+# 2023-12-08
+- Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.
+Focus on writing clear, understandable code first, and only optimize when necessary.